Land Lease in BC

 Long-Term Residential Lease in BC

 While residential leaseholds aren’t very common in British Columbia, you may occasionally come across leasehold homes available for sale.
-Leasehold properties can be bought and sold at the end of each contract, and the new leaseholder earns the right to occupation of the property.
+Leasehold properties can be bought and sold at the end of each contract, or even during the lease tenure.
+The new leaseholder acquires the right to occupy the property under the lease.
 The common characteristics of a long-term residential lease in BC are as follows:

 • A long-term residential lease term is usually for 99 years.

-• The leaseholder is usually responsible for paying the property taxes, while they also pay a monthly fee to the landlord for the building’s maintenance and repair.
+• The leaseholder is typically responsible for paying property taxes on the home, as well as a monthly fee to the landlord covering maintenance and upkeep of common areas or the land itself.

 • The lease can be sold on a real estate market; however, the landlord may reserve some rights in these matters.